EwaKomkowska/NetworkGame/README.md

 # NetworkGame
-Turn-based network game with "A New Day (Video Game)" Transcript
+Turn-based network game written with "A New Day (Video Game)" Transcript.

+Server is written in C++, which is builded with CMAKE.
+Client is written in Java, with JavaFX.